iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 46

-- Carefully tuck the headphone jack cable out of the way to keep things neat.
+- Carefully fold the headphone jack cable out of the way so it’s not in your repair zone.

 Tools Used